Campbell Uni. student accused of asking boy for sexually explicit photo

 Officers said the conversations began about basketball and the boy's performance; over time, they turned sexual in nature, culminating in the request for a sexually explicit photo of the boy.

-Barron is a student at Campbell University in Buies Creek and is student teaching at an elementary school; ABC11 is working to learn which school.
+Barron is a student at Campbell University in Buies Creek and is student teaching at a Harnett County school.

 Police said when in Montgomery County, Barron has been a volunteer for youth sports in the Hatboro and Horsham area.